 When I think of Robert Stewart, I can almost taste the tooth-ache sweet blackcurrant cordial.
 It was always poured into my tiny porcelain teacups from a glass pot with a green plastic lid that attached with a concertina of plastic.
 It had a spout that opened with a button, and in my head, I can still hear the ‘thunk’ of the lid as I poured the cordial out.

 Robert Stewart was good company because he liked to play all the same games that I did.
 He also took the blame when I did things that were a bit naughty, like the time I didn’t want to have a nap and instead pulled all the tissues out of an extra large box of Kleenex.

 The tissues fell around the room like snow, and it was fun until Nan came in.
 When I saw the look of horror on her face, I pre-empted her anger with: “It wasn’t me, Nanny, it was Robert Stewart.”

 In case you hadn’t already worked it out, Robert Stewart was my imaginary friend, as was his puppy.

-I don’t remember getting into trouble, but I do remember Nan telling that story to people all my life; about the tissues covering the bedroom like snow, about how it was a brand new box so it was especially full, and how her little granddaughter told her about her imaginary friend.
+I don’t remember getting into trouble that time, or any other time I was naughty at Nanny’s house, but I do remember her telling that story to people all my life.
+She would talk about how the tissues covered the bedroom like snow, about how it was a brand new box so it was especially full, and how her little granddaughter told her about her imaginary friend.